ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

-Maybe your software will be replaced by other packages, maybe someone will end up reaching out to you to request you transfer the repository to them, maybe someone will create a replacement with the same name (and hopefully correct authorship and licensing if it re-used your code).
+Maybe your software will be replaced by other packages, maybe someone will end up reaching out to you to request you transfer the repository to them, maybe someone will create a replacement with the same name (and hopefully correct authorship and licensing if they reuse your code).
 In all cases, you will have done your best and the fate of the R package is out of your hands.

 ## It's okay to step back